akshayrdeodhar/CoqZIter/report.md

 1. Evaluate the feasibility of using a theorem prover for proving arithmetic expression rewrite rules.

-2. Write checked proofs, or disprove a set of rules, adding stronger preconditions to correct the incorrect rules.
+2. Write checked proofs, or disprove a set of rules, and add stronger preconditions to correct the incorrect rules.

 3. Create a set of lemmas or a methodology for developing proofs for new rules.